absolute-music/discordlib/README.md

 # discordlib

-## This is the official issue github repo.
+## This is the official discordlib issue github repo.

 # guidelines